Polycotylidae

-With their short necks and large elongated heads, they resemble the pliosaurs, but closer phylogenetic studies indicate that they share many common features with the Leptocleididae and Elasmosauridae.
+With their short necks and large elongated heads, they resemble the pliosaurs, but phylogenetic studies indicate that they are plesiosauroids, being most closely related to Leptocleididae and more distantly to Elasmosauridae.
 They have been found worldwide, with specimens reported from New Zealand, Australia, Japan, Morocco, the US, Canada, Eastern Europe, and South America.

 Phylogeny

 Cladogram after Albright, Gillette and Titus (2007).

 Cladogram after Ketchum and Benson (2010).

 Below is a cladogram of polycotylid relationships from Ketchum & Benson, 2011.